inspire-eu-validation/discovery-service/README.md

 ## Tests

-The ATS for the INSPIRE profile of CSW ISO AP contains the following tests:
+The ATS for the INSPIRE profile of CSW ISO AP contains the following conformance classes and tests:

 | Conformance Class | Identifier                                                        | Status   |
 | ------------------| ----------------------------------------------------------------- | -------- |